 It takes a (Brevillier) village

-Heading north from the city, just 20 minutes away from the New York boarder, Serve PA/SJ volunteers partnered with Harborcreek Community Church to serve Brevillier Village Assisted Living and Home Care Facility, a community staple near and dear to HCC Elder Tom Osborn.
+Heading north from the city, just 20 minutes away from the New York border, Serve PA/SJ volunteers partnered with Harborcreek Community Church to serve Brevillier Village Assisted Living and Home Care Facility, a community staple near and dear to HCC Elder Tom Osborn.

 “My mother passed away in 2019 and she was at Brevillier,” shared Osborn.